ayule89/andrew-yule/Posts/2021-06-17 What are the chances/2021-06-17 What are the chances.md

 # What are the chances: Simulating daughters and sons in my wife and I’s friend group
 My wife and I have two beautiful girls.
 Ironically, between us and my wives 3 closest friends, the number of girls we have is 7 while the number of boys is just 1.
-We were causally talking the other day about how rare that seemed, so I figured I’d find out just how rare it actually is.
+We were casually talking the other day about how rare that seemed, so I figured I’d find out just how rare it actually is.
 I’ll start first by simulating this because I enjoy simulating statistical problems and later we can solve it analytically.

 First, create a distribution to give us an equally weighted boy or girl (we’ll come back to this assumption later).